Geoffrey Archer (colonial administrator): Taxation disconcertment

 After the incendiary bombardment and destruction of Burao, the leaders of the rebellion acquiesced, agreeing to pay a fine in livestock for Gibbs death but refused to identify and apprehend the individuals guilty.
 Most of the men responsible for Gibb's murder would evade capture.
 In light of the failure to peacefully implement taxation Governor Archer abandoned the policy altogether being a victory for the Somalis in the Protectorate.
 Governor Archer would soon be replaced after this blunder and policy in British Somaliland would be revised in light of this resistance.

 1916 important members of haroun list

 The 1916 British Intelligence Report diary from the Berbera colonial office of Geoffrey Archer, published a list of the most notable members of the Dervish haroun (government), the list being revised in 1917 and 1918.
 The list details two scores of names, including their position, their tribe, as well as a short annotation with miscellaneous information.
 Geoffrey Archer subdivides the majority of these Dervish leaders into advisors, natively called khusuusi, and commanders, natively called amaanduule.
 A small minority have other positions including governors, a logistics coordinator, and arbitrators natively called muqaddim.
-The two score of Dervish personaliies listed by Archer rejects the notion that these Dervish leaders have a rank over one another, but rather that the position of one khusuusi was egalitarian to another khusuusi, and that of a muqaddim egalitarian to another Dervish muqaddim.
+The two score of Dervish personalities listed by Archer rejects the notion that these Dervish leaders have a rank over one another, but rather that the position of one khusuusi was egalitarian to another khusuusi, and that of a muqaddim egalitarian to another Dervish muqaddim.